status-im/help.status.im/docs/en/status-communities/back-up-your-community-s-private-key.md

 ## What to expect

 - As a community owner, you're responsible for backing up your community's private key and keeping it safe.
 Status doesn't have access to this key and can't recover it for you.
-- Anyone with access to your community's private key may become the owner of the community and control its settings, permissions and membership.
+- Anyone with access to your community's private key may become the owner of the community and control its settings, permissions and membership approvals.
 - If no new messages are posted to your community for 30 days or more, all the community messages and settings are irretrievably lost, even if you have the community's private key.

 ## Back up your community key